-She has pioneered safety training for journalists around the world.
-Clients have included NBC, United Nations, Society of Professional Journalists, Dart Center for Journalism and Trauma, International News Safety Institute, State Department, Knight Center for Journalism in the Americas, the International Women’s Media Foundation, Periodistas de a Pie, Canadian Association of Journalists and the American Federation of Television and Radio Artists.
+Matloff is the senior safety advisor of the university’s Dart Center for Journalism and Trauma.
+She has pioneered safety protocols and training for media around the world.
+Clients have included NBC, the United Nations, Society of Professional Journalists, BRITDOC, Magnum, State Department, Knight Center for Journalism in the Americas, International Women’s Media Foundation and the American Federation of Television and Radio Artists.

 Matloff has a B.A. from Harvard.
 Her work has won fellowships from the MacArthur Foundation, the Fulbright Program (twice in Mexico) and the Hoover Institution (Stanford University).